jahidhasan909/News-Articles/README.md

 # News & Articles Portal

-A production-quality, fully responsive React web application built for the MaxValid Frontend Internship Assignment based on the Figma design.
+A production-quality, fully responsive React web application built for Frontend  based on the Figma design.

 ## Features